 Some Utilities Match Rates with Demand

 This means that we need the most energy when it is the least available.
 This creates a problem.
 Utility companies have begun to compensate for this by charging different rates for energy usage depending on the time of day.
 This method is called time-of-use pricing (TOU) and looks like this:

 As you can see, you are paying most for electricity when renewable energy production is at its lowest, which is typically at night.
 This means there is an incredible opportunity for smart home technology to fill this gap in renewable energy production and our daily energy needs.

 The Emporia Smart Energy Home System

 This is where we come in.
-Our platform consists of the Emporia Energy Monitor (Vue Whole Home or Utility Connect), Emporia Smart Outlets, and the Emporia Electric Vehicle Charger (coming winter 2020).
+Our platform consists of the Emporia Energy Monitor (Vue Whole Home or Utility Connect), Emporia Smart Outlets, and the Emporia Electric Vehicle Charger (coming spring 2021).

 The Emporia monitor collects data in real time, either wirelessly from the Advanced Metering Infrastructure (AMI) smart meter, or by measuring current flow through circuits at the breaker box.
 The Emporia app displays this information in an easy to read chart on your smartphone.
 This way, you can track your energy usage to see how much you are saving on energy costs each day.

 In the near future, we will integrate the Emporia Smart Energy Home System with other smart home appliances and equipment.
 This will include thermostats, water heaters, appliances, outlets, and electric vehicle chargers.
 The Smart Home system will then combine information from your utility rate schedule and your energy use data, collected by Emporia’s energy monitor.
 Emporia’s Smart Energy Management System will use this information to determine how to shift demand closer to the electricity production peaks by adjusting your connected smart home devices.
 This will save you money by making sure you pay the lowest price available for your energy.